inbo/tutorials/content/tutorials/spatial_variograms/index.md

 ## <a href="sec-matern"></a> Matérn Machinery

-There is one step further from Gauss.
+There is at least one step further from Gauss.
 Let's mimic what the pro's do!

 What follows is an exact quote [(source)](https://pbs-assess.github.io/sdmTMB/articles/model-description.html#gaussian-random-fields).